ahmedglez/cujae_ldap_manager/README.md

 docker run -p 3000:3000 cujae_ldap_manager
 ```

-## Usage

-### Configuration

-The application's configuration data is stored in a MongoDB database.
-To configure the application, you must first create a database and a collection in MongoDB.
-Then, add the following variables to the `.env` file:

-- `MONGO_URI`: the URI of the MongoDB database.
-- `MONGO_DB`: the name of the MongoDB database.
-- `MONGO_COLLECTION`: the name of the MongoDB collection.

-### Authentication

-The application uses LDAP authentication to verify user credentials.
-To configure the application to use LDAP authentication, you must add the following variables to the `.env` file:

-- `LDAP_URL`: the URL of the LDAP server.
-- `LDAP_BASE_DN`: the base DN of the LDAP server.
-- `LDAP_USER_DN`: the user DN of the LDAP server.
-- `LDAP_USER_PASSWORD`: the user password of the LDAP server.

-### Authorization

-The application uses LDAP groups to control access to protected resources.
-To configure the application to use LDAP groups, you must add the following variables to the `.env` file:

-- `LDAP_GROUP_DN`: the group DN of the LDAP server.
-- `LDAP_GROUP_FILTER`: the group filter of the LDAP server.
-- `LDAP_GROUP_ATTRIBUTE`: the group attribute of the LDAP server.

-### RESTful API

-The application provides a RESTful API that allows you to interact with the LDAP service programmatically.
-The API is documented using [Swagger](https://swagger.io/).
-To view the documentation, navigate to the `/api-docs` endpoint.

 ## Contributing

 Contributions to the Cujae LDAP Manager are always welcome!
 Please refer to the [contribution guidelines](https://github.com/your/repo/blob/main/CONTRIBUTING.md) for more information.